luissimas/luissimas.github.io/content/blog/kubernetes-backups-velero/index.md

 Velero is a set of tools to **back up and restore** Kubernetes clusters.
 It can take back ups of cluster resources, including the state of persistent volumes, and then upload them to an external Object Storage such as S3, Azure Blob Storage and many others.
 Velero works by providing several **CRDs** to represent backups and their operations.
 We can then interact with Velero by creating and manipulating those resources in our Kubernetes cluster.

+{{< figure
+  src="./backup-process.png"
+  alt="The Velero backup process" caption="The Velero backup process.
+Source: [Velero docs](https://velero.io/docs/v1.5/how-velero-works)"
+>}}

 Since I'm using GitOps to manage my workloads, I don't need to backup resources such as deployments, services or ingresses.
 Because of this, I'll focus only on the persistent volume backups capabilities of Velero in this post.

-Velero provide several ways of creating backups of the persistent volumes.
+Velero provides several ways of creating backups of the persistent volumes.
 If you're using a managed Kubernetes solution from a cloud provider, Velero can use the cloud provider's API to take snapshots of the underlying volumes used by the PVs.
 If your CSI driver supports snapshotting, it can also use that capability.
-Since I'm using Racher's `local-path-provisioner`, none of those options are available to me my use case.
+Since I'm using Rancher's `local-path-provisioner`, none of those options are available for my use case.
 Luckily, Velero provides a **File System Volume Backup feature**, which can be used for CSI providers that don't support snapshots.

 A key thing is that **Velero uses the object storage as the source of truth**, not the cluster resources.
 This means that if there's a backup in the object storage but no matching `Backup` resource in the cluster, Velero will create it.
 This is perfect for migration use cases, as we can simply install Velero on our new cluster, point it to the object storage with the existing backups and let the controller create the `Backup` resources automatically.